theradlist/theradlist.github.io/README.md

 I write about that [here](https://medium.com/arjunkalburgi/viewing-vue-with-theradlist-8851502ab709).

 I originally made this website with a little bit of copying from [The Ringers 2018 NBA Draft Guide](https://nbadraft.theringer.com/) and hacked from there.
-A lot of the CSS is still from there, which is why it's such a mess.
+A lot of the CSS is still from there, which is why it's a little unorganized.

 ### Backend Details